RikkuX491/RikkuX491/README.md

 - Build edtech that will make learning programming languages and coding more accessible.
 - Complete an 11-week intensive data science bootcamp program.

+#### 🚀 Moonshot Career Goals:
+- Enter a Master's program to study Computer Science at a reputable institution.

 <!--
 **RikkuX491/RikkuX491** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.